 Now this discussion requires time and it requires back and forth what we call, you know, bi-directional dialogue.
 It’s not the doctor scolding the patient and it’s not the patient just complaining about their symptoms.
 It’s about developing a relationship with real human dialogue.
 Now this sounds so obvious that it’s almost embarrassing for me to suggest that we need to fix healthcare by providing doctors and patients with more time.
 But the truth of the matter is, it’s simple.
 And despite the fact that doctors and patients need more time, we are actually scaling programs like patient throughput analysis, patient’s analytics, time movement studies, lean methodologies, we’re doing all of this stuff to try to cram more patients in a clinic.
 But what we really need to do is to fix the causality of their need to visit us in the first place, which is the presentation of chronic disease that is self inflicted.

 So that’s the first of the four modules of what we’re going to do to fix healthcare as it relates to the doctor patient relationship.
 Number one is time.
 Now we’re also going to talk about data.
 We’re going to talk about resources, and we’re going to talk about incentives in the future videos.
 I hope that gives you something to think about.
 Many of you aren’t even aware of the fact that we’ve got people out there trying to make more patients shoved through a clinic.
-I think it’s important that we know this as we are all champions of the movement of fixing healthcare.
+I think it’s important that we know this as we are all champions of the movement of The Healthcare Cure.
 Thanks so much.

 #healthcarefuturist #healthcarevirtualspeaker #nickwebb #fixinghealthcare #healthcarespeaker #thefutureofhealthcare #thehealthcaremandate